I'm considering leaving the University. What do I need to do?

-If you subsequently decide to leave your course then you will complete the University withdrawal form at a meeting with your SSO, after which your withdrawal can be actioned.
+If you subsequently decide to leave your course then you will complete the University withdrawal form at a meeting with your Student Support Adviser, after which your withdrawal can be actioned.

 Some practical things you need to consider if you decide to leave the university

-- You will need to make an appointment with your Faculty Student Support Officer.
-These are listed on your Virtual Helpdesk.
+- You will need to make an appointment with your Student Support Adviser.

-- Until you have met with your Student Support Officer and submitted the withdrawal form, you will still be deemed to be a student at the university and charged fees accordingly.
+- Until you have met with your Student Support Adviser and submitted the withdrawal form, you will still be deemed to be a student at the university and charged fees accordingly.

 - It is recommended that you seek advice from your Course Leader before leaving, even if you have only been studying for a short period of time.
 They will be able to advise you about other options and whether you may have sufficient credit to qualify for an award.